 Your Time Is Better Invested Writing

 I’m going to say, probably, the exact opposite of what you’d expect.
 See, I’m a person who blogs.
 And I have a Twitter.
 And I’m on Facebook.
 I also grew up in the Silicon Valley and worked for a bunch of Internet start-ups before I got involved in publishing.
-You think I’d be totally into unpublished writers blogging, Tweeting, flickring, Buzzing, Facebooking, and all that.
+You think I’d be totally into unpublished authors blogging, Tweeting, flickring, Buzzing, Facebooking, and all that.
 Right?

-I never look at the blogs of people who query me unless they can give me some kind of impressive fact, like “30,000 people visit this blog per month” or “I draw a daily web cartoon and have a following” or “I’ve created an interactive game that you can play” or whatever.
+I never look at the writer blogs of people who query me unless they can give me some kind of impressive fact, like “30,000 people visit this blog per month” or “I draw a daily web cartoon and have a following” or “I’ve created an interactive game that you can play” or whatever.

 The Worst Thing You Can Do Is Blog Halfheartedly